 The Alaska Historical Society is dedicated to the promotion of Alaska history by the exchange of ideas and information, the preservation and interpretation of resources, and the education of Alaskans about their heritage.

 The Alaska Historical Society is a volunteer-based, 501(c)(3) non-profit organization dedicated to the promotion of Alaska history by the exchange of ideas and information, the preservation and interpretation of resources, and the education of Alaskans about their heritage.
 Governed by a 15-member board of directors, the Society provides a forum and a vehicle to achieve these goals.
 AHS is a membership organization with 480+ members.

 The Alaska Historical Society actively advocates for state and federal history programs and funding, for social studies programs in schools, statewide commemoration activities, and special projects that improve both scholarship on, and education about, Alaska’s history.
 In 2018 and 2019, AHS made protecting our state’s archives its advocacy priority.
 By emphasizing how collections are used in research, we hope to bring attention to the rich resources in the state’s archives.

 Each year the Alaska Historical Society holds its annual meeting in different cities around the state and presents a public conference on selected topics in Alaskan history.
 These meetings give members a chance to share the latest research into Alaska history, as well as swap stories about the old days.
 Papers presented at the society’s annual meeting have dealt with a wide variety of topics as they relate to Alaska, such as the church, oral history, education, transportation, women, the military, the fishing industry, maritime history, aviation and many more.

-Alaska History News is published four times a year and is distributed free to members.
+AHS also publishes a quarterly newsletter, Alaska History News that is distributed free to members.
 This newsletter informs readers of events, new publications, local historical society activities, governmental policies affecting history programming, and provides information on new resources available for the researcher or local society.